-The official state insect of Wisconsin, honey bees have become quite popular recently.
-This is due not only to their role as pollinators but also to their namesake, honey.
-They are actually the only species of bee that produces honey!
-This honey is produced when a bee ingests nectar, processes it, and then stores it in the comb within the hive.
+The honey bee is the official state insect of Wisconsin because of its important role in agriculture with pollination and the production of honey.
+Honey bees are the only species of bees that produce honey.
+Honey is produced when a bee ingests nectar, processes it, and then stores it in the comb within their hives.